Molniya (rocket)

 The Molniya (Молния, meaning "lightning"), GRAU Index 8K78, was a modification of the well-known R-7 Semyorka rocket and had four stages.
+The rocket was given the name Molniya due to the large number of Molniya communication satellites the rockets launched.

+History

 The 8K78 resulted from a crash program by the Korolev Bureau to develop a booster for launching planetary probes.
-A larger third stage was added along with a fourth stage (Blok L) that was designed to fire in-orbit to send the payload out of LEO.
-The basic R-7 core was also structurally strengthened and given more powerful engines.
-A rushed development produced multiple malfunctions of the upper stages, which led to its being replaced by the improved Molniya-M in 1964, but there were enough 8K78s left to continue flying them into 1967.
+A larger third stage was added along with a fourth stage (Blok L) that was designed to fire in-orbit to send the payload out of LEO (replacing the inaccurate direct ascent of the first generation Luna probes launched on the 8K72) and the core and strap-ons had the new uprated 8D74K first stage engines.
+The first couple of 8K78s flown used an 8K74 core however vehicles flown in 1962-63 used the older 8K71 core.
+The 8K74 core returned for vehicles flown in 1964 and later.

+The initial 8K78s had a faulty Blok I design that was prone to vibration issues and pump cavitation.
+The Blok I was redesigned afterward and the improved version was first flown on 11 November 1963.
+The uprated 8K78M booster was introduced in 1965 but 8K78s continued to fly into 1967.
 The Molniya also carried early Venera probes to Venus.

-Molniya (E6) was a minor revision adapted for launch of some Luna series space probes.
+Molniya (E6) was a minor revision adapted for Luna E-6 series space probes where the guidance system for the entire launch vehicle was moved to the probe itself.